Dark Knight Tank Rotation, Openers, and Abilities — Endwalker 6.4

 The Mana Economy

-- You generate about 12,000 Mana every minute in a full-uptime scenario via passive regen, , , , and .
+- You generate slightly less than 12,000 Mana every minute in a full-uptime scenario via passive regen, , , , and .

 - Your Mana bar maxes out at 10,000, meaning it can hold up to three uses of at once, and will take most of a minute to refill once emptied.